 Rome is not only one of the most visited cities in the world, but also one of the cities with most mentions in poems and songs.
 Because music and travel are two of my biggest passions, I thought I would combine them to create the perfect playlist for visiting the Eternal City.Read more

 When you have a shoestring budget for your travels, you usually have two options.
 The first option is to take a car/bus/train ride to a place that’s not too far from your home.
 The second option is to find a cheap plane ticket to a destination (usually abroad) and fly there.
-When thinking about visiting a foreign country, many prefer to start with the capital for a number of reasons that will be stated another time.
-Europe offers quite a lot of choices for budget travelers, especially in countries located in South, East, and Central Europe.
-You can find below a list of 5 capital cities, that can promise a good time without digging a hole in your wallet.Read more
+When thinking about visiting a foreign country, many prefer to start with the capital for a number of reasons, like transportation convenience and range of stuff to do there.
+Europe offers quite a lot of choices for budget travelers, especially in countries located in its Southern, Eastern, and Central part of it.
+You can find below a list of the most 5 affordable capitals in Europe, that can promise a good time without digging a hole in your wallet.Read more

 Iasi is one of the biggest cities of Romania, situated in the north-east part of the country.
 Built on 7 hills, just like Rome, it is a picturesque city, with nice architecture and dreamy, green landscapes.
 Throughout the history, Iasi has been the spiritual and cultural core of Moldavia, one of the historical regions of Romania.Read more